Global EmpireAbomiNATIONContact

 Considering the availability and cheapness of HCQ, it seems worth further investigating the clinical effect of an optimised dosage of HCQ.

 As shown extensively on this webpage, which is only the tip of the iceberg, many medical professionals and scientists of different and independent studies around the world suggest to use HCQ not only because it has been proven effective against preventing severe illness after infection with COVID-19 when used correctly, but also because it is cheap and widely available.
-Zinc and vitamin D are also widely available and cheap and can be implemented with the blink of an eye.
+Zinc and vitamin D are also widely available and cheap and can be implemented immediately and without much cost.

 But the bleak reality is that we live in an extremely materialistic world with extreme levels of inequality and corruption.
 Medicine in general works by treating symptoms instead of causes and the pharmaceutical industry thrives by profits made of diseases.
 If cheap HCQ can prevent the majority of people with COVID-19 infection from progressing to severe illness when used properly, then the power elite in control of the pharmaceutical industry and globalist organizations like WHO will not make enough profit from very expensive vaccines.